-Identity theft occurs when someone steals your personal information, like your Social Security number or bank account information, to commit fraud or other crimes.
+Identity theft occurs when someone steals your personal information, such as your Social Security number or bank account information, to commit fraud or other crimes.
 Identity theft can take many forms and can leave your finances in disarray.

 If you are a victim or believe you may be a victim:

 - Immediately change debit/credit card PINs.
 If your credit/debit card numbers were compromised, thieves and scammers may try to empty bank accounts or make fraudulent purchases using the obtained data.

 - Obtain copies of your credit reports.You are entitled to one free credit report per year from each of the three major credit bureaus but consumers who are victims of identity theft or suspect they could be should obtain one immediately and consider frequent monitoring of their reports.

 - Dispute any unauthorized transactions.
 You will need to write a letter to the credit bureau formally disputing these accounts.
 The credit bureau will have 30 days to investigate and remove any erroneous or unverified information.

 - You should also review your credit report for companies that have inquired about your credit without your approval.
 Ask the credit bureau to remove inquiries that are the result of fraud.
 Too many inquiries on your credit report within a short period of time may result in your denial of credit.

 - Notify creditors, such as credit card companies, banks, and mortgage lenders.
 Close any accounts that have been tampered with or opened fraudulently.

 - File a police report and obtain a copy for your records (police are required to take a report pursuant to MGL Chapter 93H).

 - File a complaint with/report the situation to the Federal Trade Commission and Attorney General’s Office.